o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/running.md

 * Ensure your project is [properly configured](./configuration.md)
 * Build your project's `GameLauncher` and `ServerLauncher` targets.
-* Use run the game either in standalone mode, using the ImGui options to host, or via the in editor testing approach.
+* Run the game either in standalone mode using the ImGui options to host, or via the in editor testing approach.

 ## Testing in the Editor